looprock/slack-gateway/README.md

 channels - optional channels (additional to default/path defined channel)

 ```
+{"topic": "test", "message": "test with channels as a string"}

 {"topic": "test", "message": "test with channels as a string", "channels": "random"}

 {"host": "test", "message": "test with channels as a string", "channels": "random"}